sungsu-lim/sungsu-lim.github.io/_pages/about.md

 # 👥 Data Intelligence Lab

-I lead the Data Intelligence Lab (DILAB) at Chungnam National University.
-Our group conducts research on graph machine learning, trustworthy AI, recommender systems, and graph-enhanced large language models.
+I have led the [Data Intelligence Lab (DILAB)](https://www.cnudi.com/) at Chungnam National University since 2018.
+Our group conducts research on graph machine learning, trustworthy AI, GraphRAG and LLM applications, and recommender systems and information retrieval.

+Our group has graduated 5 Ph.D. and 5 M.S. full-time students.
+Our Ph.D. alumni are Hwan Kim (M.I.Cube Solution), Soohwan Jeong (ADD), Jungsun Kim (ETRI), Jongmin Park (ETRI), and Soyoung Park.
 Our students have received research fellowships and awards from NRF Korea, KISTI, KIISE, and other academic and industry organizations.

 # 🎓 Teaching